-Progressive lenses were an amazing step forward in lens technology, but as we continue to innovate, there is more to learn and more ways we can refine our lens designs.
-Currently, 7 in 10 European presbyopes have different prescriptions between their right and left eye1, which leads to a binocular disharmony resulting in visual disbalance that may cause eye strain while wearing standard progressive lenses, especially during near work activities and reading.
+Progressive lenses were an amazing step forward in lens technology, however as we continue to innovate, there is more to learn, and more ways we can refine our lens designs.
+Currently, 7 in 10 presbyopes have different prescriptions between their left and right eyes1, and this leads to a frustrating amount of strain, especially when reading.

-Single vision lenses create less strain because the wearers use mostly the central part of the lens, while progressive users need to use different areas of the lens depending on working distances to experience a different level of accommodative support.
+Single vision lenses create less strain because the wearer can adjust objects for near vision so they use the central position of the lens, while progressive users need to use different areas of the lens depending on the activity.

 Why is BHT Such a Big Deal for Progressive Lenses

-More than 70% of European presbyopes have different prescriptions between their right and left eye1, meaning that 7 in 10 of your progressive prescriptions may cause eye strain in your customers.
-Up until now, this couldn’t be corrected for these consumers as there wasn’t the technology to do so.
+70% of presbyopes have different prescriptions between their right and left eye1, meaning that 7 in 10 of your progressive prescriptions are causing eye strain in your patients.
+Up until now, this couldn’t be corrected for these patients; there wasn’t the technology to do so.
 That’s no longer the case.

 BHT Lets You Be the Eye Care Hero for Presbyopes

-Whether your customers know they are feeling strain or not, you can offer them this technology to give them a better solution.
+Whether your patients know they are feeling strain or not, you can offer them this new technology to give them a solution.
 It’s just in time given that in the year 2030, the last baby boomer will reach the retirement age of 65, meaning there are now more presbyopes needing progressive lenses than ever before.

-By recommending the lenses with BHT to your customers, you provide them a more advanced and reliable lens solution.
+By providing this new technology, you can help solve their strain issues while providing a more adaptive and reliable lens solution to your patients.
 Binocular Harmonization Technology is currently available in the following Hoya Vision Products:

 Learning More About Binocular Harmonization Technology

-To learn more about BHT and to see the difference that personalized progressive lenses can provide your customers, download our comprehensive ebook Binocular Harmonization Technology & Binocular Eye Model.
+To learn more about the technology behind BHT and to see the difference it makes for patients — download our comprehensive ebook Binocular Harmonization Technology & Binocular Eye Model.